exonum/exonum-doc/src/home/design-overview.md

 - If a validator collects prevote messages for the same proposal from a supermajority of validators, it executes transactions in the proposal, creates a *precommit* message with the resulting data storage state and broadcasts it to the validators
-- Finally, if there are precommits from a supermajority of validators for a common proposal, the proposal becomes a new block
+- Finally, if a validator receives precommits from a supermajority of validators for the same proposal, the proposal becomes a new block and is committed to the local storage of the validator

+**Notice.** A block can be committed at different times for different validators.
+The consensus algorithm guarantees that validators cannot commit different blocks at the same height (see [the safety property](#safety-and-liveness) below).

 If a validator does not receive a correct block proposal in a particular round, it eventually moves to the next round by a timeout and is ready to